understrap/understrap/README.md

                   6.sass/theme/_theme_variables.scss (<- here you can define own variables or you could overwrite existing Bootstrap variables easily without touching the original BS code)

 - Don´t edit the first four files/filesets or you aren´t able to update it without overwriting your own work!
 - Your design goes into: /sass/theme directory.
 Add your styles to the theme.scss file and your variables to the _theme_variables.scss.
-Or add other scss files into it and @import it
+Or add other scss files into it and @import it into theme.scss